CFP106022211/Group-03/README.md

 ## II Goal
-simulate the motion because we think this is interesting.
+simulate the motion of two blocks sliding on fixed verticle axes, connected to each other by springs. because we like Kuo An.

 ## III Step
 1. write down the lagrangian